yliu7366/yliu_utilities/tutorials/feature-extraction-classification/README.md

   return fig, fig_mpo
 ```
-The code block above create cluster summary images using 20x10 images from each cluster.
+The code block above creates cluster summary images using 20x10 images from each cluster.